danielabar/meblog/src/markdown/kickstart-a-new-rails-project.md

 (2 rows)
 ```

-### Annotate Gem for Schema Information
+### Annotate

-For a clearer understanding of your database schema and to save time when working with models, consider adding the [annotate](https://github.com/ctran/annotate_models) gem to your development and test sections of the Gemfile.
+For a clearer understanding of the database schema and to save time when working with models, I like to add the [annotate](https://github.com/ctran/annotate_models) gem to the development and test sections of the Gemfile.

 ```ruby
 # Gemfile